pandavshyam/Agriculture-Vehicle-Renting-System/README.md

 The product will work as a complete user interface for renting system.
 Agriculture renting system can be used by any existing or new vehicles to manage renting system.

 ## To Run Application
+1. Make sure that you have installed LAMP or WAMP